bricktoast/bricktoast.github.io/dissertation email list.md

 Please leave your email address below so I can let you know when the time has come.

 PS- A few of my friends and family have committed to dressing up as different eras of my life.
-Let me know if you need some ideas.
+Let me know if you would like some ideas.
 <style>
 label {
   display: block;